F. P. Journe: Patrimoine Service

 In 2016, F.P.
 Journe launched Patrimoine Service, an official program that acquires out-of-production watches for interested collectors.
 F.P.
-Journe purchases, authenticates, and services the watches at their Geneva headquarters, then resells the watches via their official boutiques.
+Journe purchases, authenticates, and services the watches at their Geneva headquarters, then resells the watches via their official boutiques and online platforms such as Watchbox.
 A new guarantee card, box, and three-year warranty accompany all watches sold via the Patrimoine Service.
 F.P.
 Journe is the first Swiss manufacture to offer such a service.